 The Ontario Invasive Plant Council (OIPC) is an incorporated, non-profit, multi-agency organization founded in April 2007 by a group of individuals and organizational representatives who saw the need for a coordinated provincial response to the growing threat of invasive plants.
-Our staff work out of OIPC’s office at 380 Armour Road, Unit 210 in Peterborough.

 The OIPC provides leadership, expertise and a forum to engage and empower Ontarians to take action on invasive plant issues.